 Royal Weddings at Windsor Castle

-The marriage of Prince Harry and Miss Meghan Markle will be the latest in a long line of Royal nuptials and unions to take place at Windsor Castle.
+The marriage of Prince Harry and Miss Meghan Markle was the latest in a long line of Royal nuptials and unions to take place at Windsor Castle.
 Prince Edward and Sophie Rhys-Jones got married here in 1999 and in 2008, the union of Prince Charles and Camilla Parker Bowles was also held at the Castle.

-Getting to the Royal wedding by train
+Getting to Windsor Castle by train

 - Slough to Windsor & Eton Central services provided by Great Western Railway